-So what is barramundi?
-It’s a sustainably-farmed fish native to Australia and the Indo-Pacific region.
-It’s a white flesh fish with a mild flavor and firm texture that can stand up to a wide variety of flavors and cooking techniques.
-Barramundi is also high in Omega-3 fatty acids, and just one serving provides up to 60% of your daily protein needs.
-If you’re a fan of my site, you probably know that I’m always yapping about eating more plant and less animal proteins.
-But if the latter is a necessary part of your personal diet, sustainable seafood is undeniably a better choice than land-based livestock – both for human health and that of the planet.
-(Click here to find out where you can find barramundi near you!)
+If you’re unfamiliar with barramundi, it’s a sustainably-farmed fish native to Australia and the Indo-Pacific region.
+It’s a white flesh fish with a mild flavor similar to grouper or halibut.
+Barramundi is high in Omega-3 fatty acids, and just one serving provides up to 60% of your daily protein needs.
+If you’re a fan of my site, you know that I’m always talking about eating more plants and less animal proteins.
+But if the latter is a necessary part of your personal diet, sustainable seafood is an undeniably better choice than land-based livestock – both for human health and the planet’s.
+(Click here to find out where you can find barramundi near you.)

 Thanks to its firm texture, barramundi can be grilled, poached, braised or roasted.
-I like my seafood prepared as simply as possible to maintain its oceanic flavor, so this barramundi recipe is quickly seared and finished with a squeeze of lemon.
+I like my seafood prepared as simply as possible to preserve its delicate flavor, so this barramundi recipe is quickly seared and finished with a squeeze of lemon.
 As for the polenta, keep in mind that it’s tastiest when eaten immediately.
 As it cools, it will firm up; if you have any left over, spread it in an even layer in a shallow dish and refrigerate.
 To reheat, cut the polenta into squares, pan-fry it in a bit of oil and serve it with tomato sauce as a snack or light meal.
 As for the kale, this sautéing in garlic technique will turn even the biggest kale hater into a believer (feel free to use it for spinach and chard as well).
-All in all, this is an easy and satisfying weeknight meal to make for those you love, or just your own darn self.Print

 - 1 ½ cups water